-Half tones.
 Photographs must be sharp and of good contrast, showing details in important areas.
 Prints should be made from monochrome ("black-and-white") film whenever possible.
-If a color transparency must be used, print from a custom-made monochrome internegative for best results.
+If a color transparency must be used, make the print from a custom-made monochrome internegative; prints from color internegatives are seldom acceptable.
 Photographs or paintings cannot be published in color unless subsidized by the author; ask the Editor for details.

-Photographs should be glossy or lustrefinish, on single-weight paper, and preferably mounted on artists' mounting board.
-Pictures should be the actual size they are to be reproduced or slightly larger.
+Photographs should be glossy or lustre-finish, on single-weight paper, and preferably mounted on artists' mounting board.
+Half-tones should be the actual size they are to be reproduced or slightly larger.
 Unlike line illustrations, they will not benefit from much reduction.
 They must be no larger than 8×10 inches and smaller sizes are preferred.